News

 February 22, 2022

 We continue the JAII Lecture Series with a talk by Prof. Dr. Michael Beetz (University of Bremen, head of the Institute for Artificial Intelligence).
-He will talk about "Knowledge representation & reasoning in CRAM - a cognitive architecture for robot agents accomplishing everyday manipulation tasks."

 You can register for the lecture below; we are very much looking forward to it!